 Question: Our neighbor told us we must put lime material on our grass to raise the pH for the lawn fertilizing to work.
 This is news to me!

 He said there is a special type of lime for lawns… is that true?
-Why and when do you apply lime to the soil and how much lime do you use on a lawn?
+Why and when do you apply lime to the soil and how much lime for grass do you use?
 Karol, Columbia, Tennessee

 Lime Corrects Acidic Soil